FOLLOW US

 Protecting yourself and your belongings

-Mugging and pickpocketing are common.
+Mugging and pickpocketing are common, take care in Quito’s old town and at transport hubs.
 The methods criminals use include:

 • distraction techniques (for example, requests for assistance, squirting liquids on to you, staged fights and pushing or shoving)